daler/pybedtools/docs/source/index.rst

    :mod:`pybedtools` is still very much in progress.
 Please keep that in mind when assesing whether to use this package in production code.

+The documentation is separated into 4 main parts, depending on the depth you'd like to cover.
+Lazy, or just want to jump in?
+Check out :ref:`3examples` to get a feel for the package.
+Want a guided tour?
+Give the :ref:`tutorial` a shot.
+More advanced features are described in the :ref:`topical` section.
+Finally, doctested module documentation can be found in :ref:`autodoc`.

 Contents:
 ---------